NotAdam/xivtool/README.md

 ## Notes

-* Parsers are located in the Parsers namespace and only parsers inside that namespace can be used.
+* Modules are located in the `Module` namespace and only modules inside that namespace can be used.